SkitahWambui/Data-Cleaning-A-Vehicle-Insurance-Dataset-with-Python/README.md

 ### Description
 This project aims to showcase how Python can be used for data cleaning.
 It contains methods and functions used to handle common data cleaning problems such as removing outliers.

+## Dataset
+The dataset is available on Kaggle.
+It is titled Vehicle Insurance Data by Mohamadreza Momeni.

 ### Features
 - Outlier removal using z-score method
 - Handling missing values